thanasisn/BBand_LAP/Readme.md

 Some aspects on the implementation of this project.

 - We use a dataset of `parquet` files as a database for all measurements and additional data.
+- We are migrating the original parquet dataset scheme to `Duckdb` to improve overall efficiency.
 - The `parquet` dataset use one file for each month, this facilitates:
   - Syncing of the data between different computers.
   - Partial processing when needed without using the dataset function.